SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/configuration.md

 details of that redirect will be discussed in the platform-specific pages.
 It is recommneded that `paymentUrl` be unique to each payment order that you create.

-The next chapter will go over the Merchant Backend API.
-It will also explore in detail how `paymentUrl` is handled on a server implementing the Merchant Backend API.
-The SDK comes ready with a Configuration suitable for a server implementing the Merchant Backend API, which will be discussed in detail in the client platform specific chapters.
+The next chapter will go over a custom backend implementation.
+It will also detail how `paymentUrl` should be handled.

 {% include iterator.html prev_href="./"
                          prev_title="Back: Introduction"